Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 ***Bonus Proficiency.*** You gain proficiency with the Religion skill.
 Whenever you would make an Intelligence (Religion) check, you can choose to make a Charisma (Religion) check instead.

-***Concecrated Weapons.*** As part of a Short or Long Rest, you can perform a ritual and touch a weapon that you are proficient with and Consecrate it.
+***Concecrated Weapons.*** As part of a Short or Long Rest, you can perform a ritual and touch a weapon that you are proficient with to Consecrate it.
 This Consecrated weapon becomes a Holy Symbol and can be used as a spellcasting focus for your Cleric spells.
 You can also add your Sneak Attack bonus to attacks with it even if it does not have the :weapon-prop-finesse: Finesse property.
 However, all other rules of for Sneak Attack bonus still apply.
 You can have only one Consecrated weapon at a time.

 ### Level 9: Wrathful Strikes

 When you hit a creature with an attack that includes Sneak Attack damage, you can expend a level 1+ spell slot to empower your strike with divine judgment.
 The additional damage from your Sneak Attack becomes :dmg-radiant: Radiant or :dmg-necrotic: Necrotic damage (choose each time), and you can treat any 1 or 2 on the Sneak Attack damage roll as a 3.

 ### Level 13: Divine Step

-*Nothing stands between you and those you hunt.*

 You have the [:spell-lv2: Misty Step] spell always prepared.
 When you cast this spell, you can make one weapon attack or cast [:spell-lv0: True Strike] with as part of the same action of casting [:spell-lv2: Misty Step].
 You have :d20-adv: Advantage on this attack.